OPEC+ agrees small oil production cut | Headlines

 OPEC and its allies led by Russia on Monday agreed a small oil production cut to bolster prices that have slid on fears of an economic slowdown.

-The oil producers will reduce output by 100,000 barrels per day (bpd), amounting to only 0.1% of global demand, for October and also agreed they could meet any time to adjust production before the next scheduled meeting on Oct.
-5. The decision essentially maintains the status quo as OPEC has been observing wild fluctuations in oil prices.
+The oil producers will cut output by 100,000 barrels per day (bpd), amounting to only 0.1% of global demand, for October.
+They also agreed that OPEC's leader Saudi Arabia could call an extraordinary meeting anytime if volatility persists.
+The decision essentially maintains the status quo as OPEC has been observing wild fluctuations in oil prices.

+Iran is expected to add 1 million bpd to supply, or 1% of global demand, if sanctions are eased, though the prospects for a nuclear deal looked less clear on Friday.
+The White House said on Monday U.S. President Joe Biden was committed to take all steps necessary to shore up energy supplies and lower prices.

 "The cut suggests that there is a desire to defend oil prices to stay above the level of $90 per barrel," said Giovanni Staunovo at U.S. Raad AlKadiri at Eurasia Group said: "It is a signal of intent ...
-The decision to cut reinforces that "do not take us for granted."
+The decision to cut reinforces that 'do not take us for granted' message without doing anything drastic."

 Signals from the physical market, however, suggest supply remains tight and many OPEC states are producing below targets while fresh Western sanctions are threatening Russian exports.
 Russia has said it will stop supplying oil to countries that support the idea of capping the price of Russian energy supplies over its military conflict in Ukraine.